Rhopoint Appearance Elements Help Help

 Visual Gloss

-Gloss perception of high gloss surfaces is influenced not only by the intensity of the specular highlight but also the background colour of the material it is reflected in.
+Gloss perception of high gloss surfaces is influenced not only by the intensity of the reflected light but also the background colour of the material it is reflected in.

 Gloss car example

-Materials with a dark background appear glossier to a human observer than the same amount of reflection on a material with a white background.
-This image shows the difference between standard gloss and visual gloss on a dark blue, grey and white car with identical clear coat.
+Materials with a dark background appear glossier to a human observer than the same amount of reflection on a material with a light background.

 Visual Gloss Scale